OfficeDev/office-js-docs-pr/docs/outlook/get-attachments-of-an-outlook-item.md

 ## Using the attachments API

-To use the attachments API to get attachments from an Exchange mailbox, perform the following steps:
+To use the attachments API to get attachments from an Exchange mailbox, perform the following steps.

 1. Show the add-in when the user is viewing a message or appointment that contains an attachment.